 7. Add all dry ingredients to a large bowl and whisk together.

-8. Add eggs, buttermilk and vegetable oil to the dry ingredients and mix well.
+8. Add eggs, milk and vegetable oil to the dry ingredients and mix well.

 9. Add boiling water and vanilla extract and mix well.

 10. Divide batter evenly between cakes pans and bake for 30-33 minutes, or until a toothpick comes out with a few crumbs.